Hull and Barnsley Railway: Construction (1880–1885)

 The Weedley Tunnel was not originally planned; the track was to skirt the hill to the south.
 However unstable ground meant that the line tunnelled through the hill instead.
-The South Kirby tunnel passed through Magnesian Limestone to reach the lower beds of sandstone, and clay.
+The South Kirkby tunnel passed through Magnesian Limestone to reach the lower beds of sandstone, and clay.
 Excavation of tunnels and cuttings included the practice of tunnelling into the rock, placing charges, then moving up the contractors wagons and detonating the charges so that the blasted rock would fall into the wagons.

 One of the notable features of the line was the number of bridges it required, a result of the elevated nature of the Hull section where it crossed roads, waterways, and the line of the NER.
 Additionally, being built after the Railway Mania of the 1840s it had to cross numerous already existent lines in southern Yorkshire.
 Over one hundred bridges were required, with over 20 within the urban area of Hull alone.